arbor-sim/arbor/doc/concepts/labels.rst

     An input location will generate multiple output locations when it is translated past a fork point, with a new location for each child branch (see the example below).
-For this reason there is not a one-to-one correspondance between locations in the input and output sets, so the results are sorted and duplicates are removed.
+For this reason there is not a one-to-one correspondence between locations in the input and output sets, so the results are sorted and duplicates are removed.